polysimtools/pysimm/Examples/gaff2/05_polyethylene-co-styrene/README.md

 ### Creating a polyethylene monomer

-[PubChem](https://pubchem.ncbi.nlm.nih.gov/search/#collection=compounds) offers a database of compounds accessible through a RESTful API. pysimm utilizes this API and allows users to create **system.System** objects from a puchem SMILES query.
+[PubChem](https://pubchem.ncbi.nlm.nih.gov/search/#collection=compounds) offers a database of compounds accessible through a RESTful API. pysimm utilizes this API and allows users to create **system.System** objects from a puchem SMILES or CID query.
 In this example, we will use the SMILES string "cc" to generate a polyethylene monomer using the **system.read_puchem_smiles()** method.
 The smiles format supports radicals, which we will exploit here so that each carbon only has two hydrogens and can participate in new polymer bonds.
 The function makes an http request to the PubChem server, which returns a mol file.
 This mol file is interpreted and the function returns a **system.System** object that we store in variable **pe**.
 This system now contains elemental composition bond connectivity, and bond orders.

 `pe = system.read_pubchem_smiles('cc')`